1gravity/Kotlin-Bloc/website/docs/architecture/bloc/thunk.md

     dispatch(nextAction)
 }
 ```

+This doesn't require to call `dispatch(action)` explicitly since it only catches a single action (`Load`) and then dispatches its own actions.

 #### CoroutineScope

 The `CoroutineScope` can be used if coroutines / jobs need to be manually controlled, e.g. to launch/cancel asynchronous operations when a thunk is triggered multiple times like in this example (not a thread-safe implementation):